Barry K. Herman: Boyer House Foundation

-In 1984, while still a Fellow in Child Psychiatry at Stanford, Herman, along with T. Robert Jones, M.D., J.D., co-founded Boyer House Foundation, a non-profit organization named after his teacher and mentor, L. Bryce Boyer, M.D.
-(1916-2000), a psychoanalyst practicing in Berkeley and on the faculty at Herrick Hospital.
+In 1984, while still a Fellow in Child Psychiatry at Stanford, Herman, along with Robert Jones, M.D., J.D., co-founded Boyer House Foundation, a non-profit organization named after his teacher and mentor, L. Bryce Boyer, M.D.
+(1916–2000), a psychoanalyst practicing in Berkeley and on the faculty at Herrick Hospital.
 The organization, in large part made possible through a donation from a former patient of Boyer's, Mary S. Sigourney, was dedicated to promoting the treatment of severely mentally ill patients, and opened a long-term residential treatment center, Boyer House in San Rafael, California, which is no longer in operation.
 Herman served as chief executive officer and chairman of the Board of Directors of Boyer House Foundation from 1984 to 1993.
 During their tenure at Boyer House Foundation, Herman and Jones held two national medical conferences in San Francisco on the treatment of severely disturbed patients, in 1987 and 1991 respectively.
-The lectures from those conference were memorialized in two books edited by Boyer and Peter Giovacchini, M.D., Master Clinicians on Treating Regressed patient, Volumes One and Two.
+The lectures from those conference were memorialized in two books edited by Boyer and Peter Giovacchini, Master Clinicians on Treating Regressed patient, Volumes One and Two.
 Herman authored the Preface to Volume Two, chronicling the founding of Boyer House Foundation Boyer House Foundation subsequently opened a small residential treatment program in Berkeley under a new Board and management before shuttering its doors permanently.